Addis at a Glance

 - Currency: Ethiopian Birr (ETB)

-- Time Zone: East Africa Time (EAT) — but locals also use a 12-hour clock that starts at sunrise.
+- Time Zone: East Africa Time (EAT), though locals also use a 12-hour clock that starts at sunrise.

 - Calendar: Ethiopia follows its own calendar with 13 months in a year.
 For example, January 1, 2025 is "Tahsas" 23, 2017.